Flynn / Validation

 The number operators ask for first.

-The dominant operational concern with anomaly detectors is the false-alarm rate.
-Across 120 simulated hours of synthetic vibration — 5 random seeds × 24 hours each — Flynn produced zero false positives, bounded above by 0.025 per hour at 95% confidence.
-On bearing-data normal-operation traces, zero false positives across 1.2 million samples.
+The false-alarm rate is the first thing operators ask about.
+Across 120 simulated hours of synthetic vibration — 5 random seeds × 24 hours each — Flynn produced zero false positives, with a 95%-confidence ceiling of 0.025 per hour.
+On bearing normal-operation traces, zero across 1.2 million samples.

 Protocol